-Based on the foregoing, this claim is denied because the Claimant has failed to provide evidence sufficient to prove that the alleged loss is due to the injury, destruction, or loss of property or natural resources as a result of a discharge or substantial threat of discharge of oil.
+Based on the foregoing, this claim is denied because the Claimant has failed to provide evidence sufficient to prove (1) that he sustained a financial loss in the amount of \$461,832.00, or (2) that the alleged loss is due to the injury, destruction, or loss of property or natural resources as a result of a discharge or substantial threat of discharge of oil.
+Additionally, this claim is considered to have been settled by virtue of the Claimant belonging to the E&PD Settlement.

-Claim Supervisor: NPFC Claims Adjudication Division
+Claim Supervisor: N-1 Commontagudication Division

-Date of Supervisor's Review: 5/23/13
+Date of Supervisor's Review: 9/11/13